Introduction to Human Action Under Uncertainty

 In today's uncertain world, we need innovative tools to address novel challenges.
-This course introduces a systems approach to understanding and influencing human action, enabling you to more effectively navigate risks and seize opportunities in contexts where people play a crucial role.
+This course introduces a systems approach to understanding and influencing human action, enabling you to navigate risks and seize opportunities more effectively in contexts where people play a crucial role.

 Early Bird prices are as follows: